Publish a Basic Website for Free using Cloudflare and Svelte

 Step 0 - Install Node Version Manager (NVM)

-Read my previous tutorial on how to install NVM to install Node v16.14.
+Read my previous tutorial on installing NVM to install Node v16.14.

 Step 1 - Create a Repo within Github

-Most tutorials start you off creating a project on your local computer that you then publish to Github.
+Most tutorials start by creating a project on your local computer that you publish to Github.
 I prefer to do it the other way around.
 It minimizes any potential issues for error.

 Visit Github and create a new repo.